-You'll be better able to support your church members if you understand the vision for seeker Bible studies yourself.
+You'll be better able to support your students if you understand the vision for seeker Bible studies yourself.
 Seeker studies do not assume faith on the part of the inquirer and build upon pre-existing relationships, allowing Christian students to introduce and intrigue their friends with the person of Jesus.
 Becky Pippert outlines more of the vision for seeker studies at www.uccf.at/Becky-Pippert.
 Our vision is that copies of Mark's Gospel will find their way into the hands of friends, each time accompanied with an invitation to explore it through the integrated studies.

-2. Chat with your students about the local CU strategy
+2. Chat with your local UCCF CU Staff Worker about the local CU strategy

 History tells us that Christians are much more likely to offer to do a seeker study with their friends if they've worked through the studies in a group of Christians first.
-Talk with your students about how the studies have been used in CUs, plus any plans for the future.
+Talk with your local Staff Worker and students about how the studies have been used in CUs, plus any plans for the future.
 If the studies are being used by students in your church, then their stories and enthusiasm might feed your plans as a church family.